ehrpg/rules/docs/backgrounds/backgrounds.md

 - +1 on _Charisma_
 - _Small Arms_ unlocked and at rank 3.
 - _Oratory_ unlocked and at rank 3.
-- _Smooth Talking_ unlocked and at rank 1.

 ## Politician